 Who bloody knows?
 The rights were instantly acquired by 20th Century Fox upon release, so all signs looked good.
 Then there was a Netflix announcement last month about a mini-series a la Big Little Lies on HBO.
 But there’s been no news since then – as far as we know, there’s no director, producers, or actors on board.
 So, I guess it’s a case of hurry up and wait!

-An Artist Of The Floating World – Kazuo Ishiguro
+An Artist Of The Floating World by Kazuo Ishiguro

 Here’s another WWII-era novel screaming out for a film adaptation: this time, from Nobel Prize-winning Japanese writer Kazuo Ishiguro.
-His story focuses on retired Japanese artist Masuji Ono, who is forced to confront the role he played in the war and its impact on his reputation as he struggles to secure happy marriages for his daughters.
-An Artist Of The Floating World is a little nutty in the timeline (I’ll tell you more about it in my review coming soon), but there’s no flashy magical realism or any of the other logistical problems that could gum up the works in producing a film.
+His story focuses on a retired Japanese artist, Masuji Ono, who is forced to confront the role he played in the war and its impact on his reputation as he struggles to secure happy marriages for his daughters.
+An Artist Of The Floating World is a little nutty in the timeline, but there’s no flashy magical realism or any of the other logistical problems that could gum up the works of producing a film.
 Plus, two of Ishiguro’s other books – The Remains Of The Day and Never Let Me Go – have been adapted by Hollywood, so clearly he doesn’t object to the idea.

 Why hasn’t An Artist Of The Floating World been made into a movie yet?